+Abstract

-Abstract.
-A sequence of reversals that takes a signed permutation to the identity is perfect if it preserves all common intervals between the permutation and the identity.
-The problem of computing a parsimonious perfect sequence of reversals is believed to be NP-hard, as the more general problem of sorting a signed permutation by reversals while preserving a given subset of common intervals is NP-hard.
-The only published algorithms that compute a parsimonious perfect reversals sequence have an exponential time complexity.
-Here we show that, despite this worstcase analysis, with probability one, sorting can be done in polynomial time.
-Further, we find asymptotic expressions for the average length and number of reversals in commuting permutations, an interesting sub-class of signed permutations.
+A sequence of reversals that takes a signed permutation to the identity is perfect if at no step a common interval is broken.
+Determining a parsimonious perfect sequence of reversals that sorts a signed permutation is NP-hard.
+Here we show that, despite this worst-case analysis, with probability one, sorting can be done in polynomial time.
+Further, we find asymptotic expressions for the average length and number of reversals in commuting permutations, an interesting subclass of signed permutations.